-Definition: Progress toward degree is to be interpreted at each member institution by the academic officials who determine the meaning and application of such phrases for all students, subject to the controlling regulations of the institution; the division(s) (or similar associations).
+Progress toward degree is to be interpreted at each member institution by the academic officials who determine the meaning and application of such phrases for all students, subject to the controlling regulations of the institution; the division(s) (or similar associations).

-2) Proof of Eligibility
+2.2 Proof of Eligibility

-Proof of student athlete eligibility status should be sent to NCTTA officials (either the Registrar or Division director) prior to competing in any NCTTA tournaments that semester.
+Proof of student athlete eligibility status should be sent to NCTTA officials (either the Registrar or Division Director) prior to competing in any NCTTA tournaments that semester.
 The following conditions apply:

-- a) An exception to the minimum enrollment requirement is permitted if a student participant is graduating by the end of that semester: he or she must take and complete the number of hours required to complete the degree. - b) An exception to the GPA requirement is permitted if a student is enrolling at an institution for the first time and his or her GPA cannot yet be calculated. - c) Certification of eligibility status must come from the registrar of the school where the student is enrolled. - 3) Quarter Institutions.
-A student-athlete who attends a quarter-system institution and who graduates at the end of the winter quarter may compete in an NCTTA championship or a National Invitation Tournament that occurs during the same academic year following the completion of the winter quarter. - 4) Nontraditional Academic Calendars or Cooperative Education Programs.
-A student-athlete in an institution, that determines enrollment hours on a basis other than traditional semester or quarter hours or that conducts a cooperative educational program, may compete, if at the time of competition the student is enrolled for a comparable minimum academic load. - 5) Noncredit Work.
-Hours of noncredit work (including remedial courses) may be counted toward fulfilling the minimum half-time enrollment requirement, provided the noncredit work is given the same academic load value and is considered by the institution to be a requirement for the degree currently being pursued by the student. - 6) Concurrent Courses at Two Institutions.
-Courses taken concurrently at a second institution may be counted toward meeting the minimum enrollment requirement, provided: - a) The certifying institution officially recognizes the student's combined hours as part of the minimum enrollment. - b) Cross Registered or Dual Enrolled students may participate for their primary institution ONLY. - 7) Correspondence Courses.
+- a.
+An exception to the minimum enrollment requirement is permitted if a student participant is graduating by the end of that semester; he or she must take and complete the number of hours required to complete the degree. - An exception to the GPA requirement is permitted if a student is enrolling at an institution for the first time and his or her GPA cannot yet be calculated.

+Certification of eligibility status must come from the registrar of the school where the student is enrolled.

+2.3 Quarter Institutions

+A student-athlete who attends a quarter-system institution and who graduates at the end of the winter quarter may compete in an NCTTA Championship or a National Invitation Tournament that occurs during the same academic year following the completion of the winter quarter.

+2.4 Nontraditional Academic Calendars or Cooperative Education Programs

+A student-athlete in an institution that determines enrollment hours on a basis other than traditional semester or quarter system, or that conducts a cooperative educational program, may compete, if at the time of competition the student is enrolled for a comparable minimum academic load.

+2.5 Noncredit Work

+Hours of noncredit work (including remedial courses) may be counted toward fulfilling the minimum half-time enrollment requirement, provided the noncredit work is given the same academic load value and is considered by the institution to be a requirement for the degree currently being pursued by the student.

+2.6 Concurrent Courses at Two Institutions

+Courses taken concurrently at a second institution may be counted toward meeting the minimum enrollment requirement, provided:

+- a.
+The certifying institution officially recognizes the student's combined hours as part of the minimum enrollment. - b.
+Cross-registered or dual enrolled students may participate for their primary institution only.

+2.7 Correspondence Courses

 A student-athlete may not use a correspondence course to meet the minimum enrollment requirement.

-Definition: Correspondence Courses are courses taken while on academic dismissal.
+Correspondence courses are courses taken while on academic dismissal.

-8) Nontraditional Courses
+2.8 Nontraditional Courses